abhisheknr0411/Sentiment-Analysis-using-CNN/README.md

 The train dataset couldn't be loaded as it exceeded the 25MB limit of GitHub, but the data set is easily available without bounds on the website: http://help.sentiment140.com/for-students

-I hope you find this project useful, and if there are any doubts, then please approach freely at abhisheknair0411@gmail.com
+I hope you find this project useful, and if there are any doubts, then you can approach freely at abhisheknair0411@gmail.com

 Thank you.